Frequently Asked Questions

 Yes.
 Our programs are modelled on VAKT methodology of teaching.
 They are VISUAL, AUDITORY, KINESTHETIC and TACTILE.

 Our tutors follow the principles of the Orton-Gillingham methodology based on a sequential, multisensory, phonetic approach to learning.
 One of the most important benefits of this systematic method of instruction is the confidence that it builds within the individual student.
-Success is fostered, and strong foundations are laid by implicit direct instruction taught by our O-G certified tutors using all sensory pathways.
-We will be happy to show you an example of a student’s work binder and explain what an O-G lesson looks like during an assessment at our Center.
+Success is fostered, and strong foundations are laid by explicit direct instruction taught by our O-G trained tutors using all sensory pathways.

 Yes!
 All our tutors have a computer/and or tablet at their station.
 We use specialized software to help our children that have written output disorders.
 We also teach multisensory keyboarding to students to ensure they acquire the appropriate and proper skills required to become proficient with technologies.

-We accept cheques (post-dated) and e-transfers to email@example.com.
+We accept cash, cheques (post-dated) and e-transfers to email@example.com.